 The first step to growing lychee from cuttings is to soak a few handfuls of sphagnum moss for each layer for an hour in warm water.

-Cut and peel off a ring of bark about 1-2 inches (2.5-5 cm.) wide and scrape the thin, white cambium layer off the exposed area.
+Cut and peel off a ring of bark about 1 to 2 inches (2.5-5 cm.) wide and scrape the thin, white cambium layer off the exposed area.
 Dust a bit of rooting hormone onto the newly exposed wood and wrap a thick layer of damp moss around this section of the branch.
 Hold the moss in place with some twine wrapped around it.
-Wrap the moist moss with polyethylene film or plastic sheeting and secure it with ties, tape or twine.
+Wrap the moist moss with polyethylene film or plastic sheeting and secure it with ties, tape, or twine.